The Crown S4 E8 real history: why did Margaret Thatcher & the Queen clash over apartheid in South Africa?

-In this episode we see Thatcher and the Queen clash over apartheid in South Africa, meanwhile Prince Andrew prepares to marry Sarah Ferguson but is enraged that his big day is being overshadowed by the ongoing saga between his mother and the prime minister (a situation for which his brother, Prince Charles, has no sympathy).
+In this episode we see Thatcher and Queen Elizabeth II clash over apartheid in South Africa, meanwhile Prince Andrew prepares to marry Sarah Ferguson but is enraged that his big day is being overshadowed by the ongoing saga between his mother and the prime minister (a situation for which his brother, Prince Charles, has no sympathy).

 But how accurate is The Crown’s portrayal of the apartheid clash?
 Why did the two women disagree and how did they repair their rift?
 And what was Prince Charles’s relationship really like with Prince Andrew?
 Let’s unpick the historical truths of episode 8…